A playoff win may have doomed the Vikings' future

 Drew Brees.

-A reminder: The Vikings finished the 2019 regular season by losing the biggest game of the season, 23-10, at home to the Green Bay Packers.
+A reminder: The Vikings finished the 2019 regular season by losing the biggest game of the season, at home to Green Bay 23-10.
 The offense looked inept.
 The following week, they lost to the Chicago Bears while resting key starters.

 Had that 2019 team gone to New Orleans for a playoff game and looked noncompetitive, the Wilfs would have been forced to assess the future of their general manager, head coach, quarterback and star running back.